 About nature, energy and connection… how to re-imagine our personal, business and mountain biking life as we know it.

-One of the people I have been following and looking up to has been one of our racers, Emily May, who is a psychologist and runs her own practice, Fostering Hope Psychology.
+One of the people I have been following and looking up to has been one of our racers, Emily May, a psychologist.

 Did you know that she raced at the very first Jetblack 24 Hour at Del Rio with us in 2009?!?
 Many of you will know her from Rocky Trail cross-country as well as downhill and superflow start lines and over the past few months she has been someone I have looked up to for guidance and inspiration.

-Among her clients are pro-athletes and she says that over the years she has learned that when she supports them with ‘unlocking’ how their mind works throughout processes in training and competing, that they can become more aware of how they can nurture their mental health.
+Emily is currently taking a break from actively practising as a psychologist.
+Among her clients in recent years, however, have been pro-athletes and she says that over the years she has learned that when she supports them with ‘unlocking’ how their mind works throughout processes in training and competing, that they can become more aware of how they can nurture their mental health.
 She says, that mental health is relevant for us all – across all levels of riding and racing and very relevant for everyday life.